 5. I Light U in Utrecht

 This exhibition showcases the work of national and international light artists throughout the station area in Utrecht, along a route of about 2 kilometres.
-The next edition takes place from 9 January to 1 February 2026 and will mark the festival’s third year.
+The next edition takes place from 8 January to 7 February 2027, with the artworks lit between 5 and 11 p.m.

 There’s no fixed route and no entry fee.